-The last is about highlighting the focused pane.
+The seventh is about highlighting the focused pane.
 If the box is ticked, 4Pane will subtly hint at which of its four panes currently has focus: in a dir-view by changing the brightness at the top of its toolbar; in a file-view by changing the brightness of its column headers.
 You can configure the degree of subtlety used from the dialog fired by clicking the 'Configure' button.

 The 'Tree font' sub-page lets you can change the font used in the panes.
 Click the "Change" button to select a different font, which will be displayed in the adjacent box if valid.
 There's also a "Use Default" button.